 Most households see a steady rate of their energy and heating bills.
 If you see these take a sudden increase and you are noticing you are spending more money on heating or the heating you are using is not as efficient, get some one to look at your windows.

-If the windowsill or window frames appear to not be as tough and rigid as they were originally.
-This may be the start of the moisture wearing out the wooden windowsill.
-It would be best to get these replaced to more modern windows that deal with the moisture in the air better.
+If the windowsill or window frames do not appear to be as sturdy and rigid as they once were.
+This may be the beginning of the moisture causing the wooden windowsill to rot.
+It is preferable to have these replaced with more modern windows that can better cope with moisture in the air.

 Window Replacement Cwmbran